dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 The challenge in this proposal is the compatibility implications this design has to our existing [span safety rules](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
-While those rules fully support the concept of a `ref struct` having having `ref` fields they do not allow for APIs, other than `stackalloc`, to capture `ref` state that refers to the stack.
+While those rules fully support the concept of a `ref struct` having `ref` fields they do not allow for APIs, other than `stackalloc`, to capture `ref` state that refers to the stack.
 The span safety rules have a [hard assumption](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md#span-constructor) that a constructor of the form `Span(ref T value)` does not exist.
 That means the safety rules do not account for a `ref` parameter being able to escape as a `ref` field hence it allows for code like the following.

 ```c#
 Span<int> CreateSpan<int>()